-Sometimes, I can get caught up in day-to-day to-do lists.
+Sometimes, I get caught up in day-to-day to-dos.
 I find myself merely wading through (ticking things off because they ‘have to get done’) instead of acting with purpose (and doing things because they’ll get me to where I want to go).

 Every year, when June and July roll around, I like to take stock of things: what have I accomplished?
 What would I still like to?
 How can I tick off the things I’ve been

 procrastinating ‘too busy’ to do?
 What would I like to spend more time on?

 Sitting down and mapping out my intentions for the rest of the year helps me refocus my goals and realign my attention.
 (They don’t have to be big and serious.
 In fact, the goals I enjoyed achieving most during the first half of the year are seemingly ‘silly’, like: eating more apple pie (check!), cleaning out my sock drawer (done!) and spending less time on social media (A for effort!)